From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Limitations

 \section{Limitations}

-Despite the observed improvements, several limitations and threats to validity remain.
-First, the study is restricted to a single dataset and task, namely CIFAR-10 image classification with a fixed input resolution.
-This choice enables controlled analysis, but it remains unclear how well the observed trends transfer to substantially different datasets (e.g., higher-resolution images or non-visual domains), input modalities, or task formulations such as segmentation or detection.
-The induced architectural prior may therefore be partly specialized to the CIFAR-10 setting.
+Despite the observed improvements, several limitations remain and should be weighed when interpreting the results.

+\textbf{Benchmark scope.} Although we evaluate on three datasets (CIFAR-10, CIFAR-100, SVHN), all three are low-resolution ($32{\times}32$) image classification benchmarks.
+It remains unclear how well the observed trends transfer to higher-resolution images, non-visual domains, or tasks such as segmentation or detection.

-Second, first-epoch validation accuracy is used as the sole performance signal.
-While early-epoch metrics and learning-curve extrapolation can correlate with eventual performance~\citep{domhan2015lcextrapation,ru2020speedy}, the relationship is imperfect and may favor architectures that learn quickly early but plateau later.
-In addition, longer-horizon training of the best discovered architectures is not evaluated here, and direct comparisons to human-designed baselines or classical NAS methods under matched computational budgets are not included.
-As a result, the conclusions primarily concern the \emph{relative} evolution of the generator under a fixed proxy evaluation protocol rather than absolute state-of-the-art performance.
+\textbf{Proxy signal.} First-epoch validation accuracy serves as the sole performance signal.
+While supported by recent work on early-discarding strategies~\citep{egele2024unreasonable} and contextualized by baseline calibration in Section~\ref{sec:cifar10_results}, validating the proxy ranking under full training schedules remains an important next step (Suppl.~\S E).

+\textbf{Scope of comparisons.} This study characterizes the generator's evolution rather than proposing a complete NAS pipeline; fully-trained accuracy comparisons against established NAS methods are therefore not included.
+Table~\ref{tab:method_comparison} positions our proxy-level results alongside reported fully-trained accuracies from related LLM-based methods to provide context.

+\textbf{Qualitative coverage.} A preliminary qualitative inspection of representative architectures (Suppl.~\S H) confirms structural diversity spanning compact single-block designs to deep residual networks.
+A more systematic analysis across a larger sample would further strengthen this evidence.

-Third, the refinement strategy and selection policy are intentionally simple.
-LoRA adaptation is performed with fixed hyperparameters across cycles, and the acceptance threshold (40\% first-epoch accuracy) is held constant after selection.
-Although this design isolates the effect of dataset evolution, it is not necessarily optimal; the observed plateauing behavior in later cycles suggests that alternative curricula or additional regularization could be beneficial.
+\textbf{Fine-tuning rigidity.} LoRA adaptation is performed with fixed hyperparameters, and the acceptance threshold is held constant; the observed plateauing in later cycles suggests that alternative curricula or additional regularization could be beneficial.

-Finally, novelty is defined using MinHash--Jaccard similarity over token-level shingles of source code and therefore operates at the text level rather than on explicit computation graphs.
-Different implementations can encode functionally similar architectures, while functionally equivalent models may be treated as novel if expressed in sufficiently different styles.
-Although the text-level filter removes obvious near-duplicates and trivial edits, it does not capture deeper semantic equivalence between architectures.
+\textbf{Text-level novelty definition.} Novelty is defined over token-level shingles of source code rather than on explicit computation graphs, meaning functionally equivalent models expressed in different styles may be treated as novel, while structurally distinct models with similar token patterns may not.